The Bible ALONE is God's word written to us all

 tradition or men say things such as the word is not all there is, they are

-challenging God himself.
+challenging what God himself said.

 for us.
 And has never left us without a witness.
-He has commanded those who he
+He has commanded those who He

 revealed himself to, whether prophets, judges or Kings to write down what He has said.

 We do know that the book of Job is from the Abrahamic period. from the time of Adam